Ptujec/LaunchBar/Mastodon/README.md

 Search Mastodon accounts and hashtags easily with LaunchBar.

-On first run you will have to choose your Mastodon instance.
+On first run you will have to choose your preferred Mastodon instance (the one, you are signed in).
 You can change your preferred Mastodon instance any time with `⇧↩`.

 ### Accounts

-If you hit return `↩` on a selected account it will open the account on the Mastodon instance you entered on the first run (assuming that is where you are signed in).
-Use `⌘↩` to open the account page on it's own home instance.
-Or `⌥↩` to copy the userhandle to your clipboard.
+If you hit return `↩` on a selected account it will open the account on your preferred Mastodon instance.
+Use `⌘↩` to open the account page on it's original page.

+You can **follow** a selected account right from LaunchBar with `⌥↩`.
+This requires a (free) API-Token.

+Go to "https//:`your.server`/settings/applications/".
+Click the `New application` button.
+The only requirement for this action is `follow`.
+You can leave everything else unchecked.
+Click `Submit`.
+After that you just need to copy the access token from your newly created "Application".

 ### Hashtags

-Hashtags open per default on your home instance.
-Use `⌘↩` to view results on mastodon.social (which usually has a lot more).
+Hashtags open per default on mastodon.social, which usually has a lot more results.
+Use `⌘↩` to view results on your home instance.

+You can **follow** a selected hashtag right from LaunchBar with `⌥↩`.
+This requires an API-Token (see above).

 ## 2) Home Action